 Linebreeding is done primarily to preserve the beloved characteristics of favorite breeds.
 For example, linebreeding is what allows Orpington chickens to be consistently friendly, Australorps to lay prolific amounts of eggs, and Barred Rocks to be exceptional meat producers.

 Linebreeding is often done to preserve dispositions, cold and heat tolerance, tolerance for confinement, appearance, foraging ability, flightiness, meat flavor and density, and egg production.
 In addition, linebreeding has been done to protect heritage breeds.

-What are Heritage Breeds – and Why Are They Important?
+Heritage Breeds – and Why They Are Important

 Linebreeding is often done to protect endangered or heritage breeds.
 While there are hundreds of breeds of chickens you can choose from on your homestead, heritage breeds are some of the most prized species around.